rd162/distributed-system-course/web-service/README.md

 # The web-service

-Simple Spring Boot web service with one endpoint.
+Simple Spring Boot web service.

 ## Build and Deploy